heba-ahmed61/jobs-search-app/README.md

-Jobs search application with jobs API allow to user to search for jobs in egypt. technologies which used in this application : React , Sass , Redux , Bootstrap , Material-Ui , Jobs ApI
+Jobs search application with jobs API allow to user to search for jobs in egypt. technologies which used in this application : React , Sass , Redux , Bootstrap , Material-UI , Jobs API